 A China Experience - On holidays departing 10 Apr, 14 Aug, 16 Oct 2016

 Our airport hotel room for £29 offer is ideal before an early morning flight, or after a late night one, so you avoid travelling at an inconvenient time of day.
 This offer is valid for one nights' accommodation only per booking, either before or after your holiday and cannot be combined with our Start in Style private transfer.
 An additional charge may be payable for transfers to/from your hotel and the airport.

 Private Car TransfersMore Details

-We include free home door-to-door private car transfers, if you live within 50 miles of your UK international departure airport, on the following holidays: 'Select by Globus' holidays and Highlights of Peru, Ecuador & the Galapagos.
-The car is exclusively for you and your holiday party and will take you from your door to the departures terminal entrance, and on your return, you will be met in the arrivals hall.
+We include free home door-to-door private car transfers, if you live within 50 miles of your UK international departure point on bookings made before 19th December 2014 on North America and Worldwide holidays.
+The car is exclusively for you and your holiday party and will take you from your door to the departure entrance, and on your return, you will be met in the arrivals hall.

 Holiday PricesMore Details

 All holiday prices shown are based on the lowest price type of accommodation and the lowest cost flight.
 Where applicable, supplements are payable for accommodation with additional facilities and/or alternative flights.
 Not all hotels/tours are necessarily available on every flight featured to the relevant destination.
 Please see clause 2 of the Booking Conditions for details of our Price Policy.
 Legislation allows us to pass on to you any surcharges when they exceed 2% of the holiday cost.
 We promise that we will not pass on any surcharges to you after you have booked.